sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 The blog post is created using jupyter notebook.
 After each chunk of a code you can see the result of its evaluation.
 You can also get the notebook file from [here](http://google.com).
-The content of the blog post is partially borrowed from (slim walkthough notebook)[https://github.com/tensorflow/models/blob/master/slim/slim_walkthough.ipynb].
+The content of the blog post is partially borrowed from [slim walkthough notebook](https://github.com/tensorflow/models/blob/master/slim/slim_walkthough.ipynb).

 ### Setup